SM-1997/SalesTaxes/README.md

 CONFIGURATION FILES
 The application needs two files:
 * Categories.txt that contains a list of "product"-"product's category" like "chocolate bar-food"
-* TaxedProduct.txt taht contains the list of "category"/"boolean that means if the category is taxed or not" like "food/False"
+* TaxedProduct.txt that contains the list of "category"/"boolean that means if the category is taxed or not" like "food/False"

 Application's input required:
 * (1)Shopping Basket file's path.